 To be an effective advisor for majors in your department, you must be thoroughly familiar with all requirements for the degree and not just those of the academic department of the major.
 The Advising Handbook is available to all faculty on-line.
 The Academic Bulletin can also be found on-line through the Registrar’s or Advising web sites.
 Additional faculty resources are also available on the Advising web site.

-Course Withdrawals -- A student may withdraw from a specific course until the final day of class for the semester at 4:00 p.m.
+Course Withdrawals -- A student may withdraw from a specific course until 4:00 p.m. eleven college business days before the first Reading Day.
 The option to withdraw from a course and the use of "W" grades without prior review and approval by the Academic Standards Committee is limited to two courses during a student's Dickinson career.
 The Advisor’s signature is required on Course Withdrawal forms.

 Voluntary Withdrawals -- A student may also voluntarily withdraw from ALL courses at the college with "W" grades being recorded for all selected courses if the withdrawal is made before the first day of final examinations.
 Once final examinations have begun, the earned grades will be recorded for all courses that term.
 Students wanting to pursue a Voluntary Withdrawal from the College should meet with the Registrar's Office.